 If you’ve never incorporated online games or activities into your adult English classes, start small.
 Just choose a few that you enjoy and that work well with your students.

 One place to find ESL games for teaching adults online is BridgeUniverse, in articles such as this one: Low-Prep ESL Games for Teaching Online.
 Click the link to learn more about these online ESL games and many more:

 Browse more BridgeUniverse articles featuring games and activities for teaching English online and in the classroom.

 Bridge Micro-credentials: Games and Activities for the Online Classroom

 Another source of online games for adults is Bridge’s new 10-hour Bridge Micro-credential Certificate: Games and Activities for the Online Classroom – Adults).
-You’ll find sample online games in the free version of the courses, or you can upgrade to the full version to get a downloadable eBook with 16 additional games for teaching online.
+You’ll find sample online games in the free version of the course, or you can upgrade to the full version to get a downloadable eBook with 16 additional games for teaching online.